nabilazri/easy-shop/README.md

 A full eCommerce platform with React, Redux, NodeJs, Express and MongoDB

 # Functionalities
-- Full featured shopping cart with PayPal & credit/debit payments
+- Full featured shopping cart with PayPal and credit/debit payments
-- Admin area to manage customers, products & orders
+- Admin area to manage customers, products and orders
-- Product rating & review system
+- Product rating and review system
-- Product search, carousel, pagination & more
+- Product search, carousel, pagination and much more...